ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 ## Abstract/Summary

 Consensus-based worker collectives have demonstrated real potential to empower marginalized people by offering veritable co-ownership of an organization.
+There is a lack of resources regarding worker collectives, thus I have compiled a collection of tangential sources and my own anecdotes.
 This article outlines the concepts which compose a worker collective, contains my experiences and advice, and provides three separate implementations of worker collective operations (bylaws).

 ## Foreword